Cell Companies in Guernsey

 A Guernsey protected cell company (“PCC”) is a single legal entity.
 It is one company with one board of directors, one memorandum and articles of incorporation and one company registration number.

 A PCC comprises a core and any number of cells.
+The assets and liabilities of one cell are segregated and protected from those of the other cells.
+Similarly, the assets and liabilities of the core are segregated and protected from those of the cells.
 Assets which are not comprised in a cell are deemed to be comprised in the core.
 No regulatory or filing processes are required to create a cell of a PCC.
 Cells can be created simply by a resolution of the board of directors of the PCC.
 However, if the PCC is regulated other considerations may apply.

 The key issue which differentiates a PCC from a traditional (non-cellular) company is the segregation of its assets.
-A PCC is able to limit its liability in respect of a particular contract to a specified pool of assets rather than exposing all of the assets of the PCC to liability in respect of every contract, as would be the case with a noncellular company.
+A PCC is able to limit its liability in respect of a particular contract to a specified pool of assets attributable to a particular cell or the core, rather than exposing all of the assets of the PCC to liability in respect of every contract, as would be the case with a non-cellular company.

-When a PCC contracts, the directors of the PCC must identify the pool of assets to which the counterparty will have recourse in respect of that contract.
-That pool of assets may comprise a cell or the core of the PCC.
+When a PCC contracts, the directors of the PCC must inform the counterparty that it is a protected cell company and identify or specify the cell (or the core) in respect of which the PCC is acting.
 By default, any liability not attributable to a cell of a PCC automatically attaches to the core.
 However, if the directors intend a transaction to be made in respect of a particular cell or the core but fail to identify that cell or the core to the counterparty then the directors can incur personal liability in respect of that transaction, although the directors have a statutory right of indemnity out of the core assets in certain circumstances.
+Unless excluded in writing, it is an implied term of every transaction to which a PCC is a party that no party shall make or attempt to make liable any "protected assets".

 Because a PCC is a single legal entity, the cells of a PCC cannot contract with each other or with the core.
-These issues can be resolved by interposing a company (for example, a subsidiary of the PCC in question) which is able to contract with both cells or the cell and the core to achieve the same economic outcome as would have been the case were those cells able to contract with each other or were the cell in question able to contract with the core.
+These issues can be resolved by interposing a company (for example, a subsidiary of the PCC in question) which is able to contract with both cells or the cell and the core to achieve the same desired economic outcome.

-The Companies Law does not dictate how the share capital of a PCC must be structured.
+The Companies Law allows, but does not require, a PCC to create and issue shares in its protected cells, the proceeds of which are then comprised in the cellular assets attributable to the relevant cell.
 Traditionally the share capital of a PCC is divided into ordinary voting (or management) shares in respect of the core and non-voting redeemable shares in respect of each cell.
 Cell shares are often issued as redeemable shares because there is no statutory mechanism for winding up a solvent cell under the Companies Law.
-Therefore, a practice has developed of redeeming all of the shares in issue in a cell in order to achieve a de facto winding up of its affairs.
+Therefore, a practice has developed of redeeming all of the shares in issue in the relevant cell in order to achieve a similar effect.

 The shares issued in respect of each cell of the PCC constitute a separate class of shares.
 Accordingly, although those cell shares may not have voting rights at general meetings of the company they do have class rights which must be observed and can only be varied with the consent of the holders of that class of shares.

 Investment funds structured as PCCs tend to have a very small issued share capital in their core.
 Cell shares are issued to investors meaning that each cell may have a very large issued share capital.
-Conversely, a general insurance company structured as a PCC would usually issue at least £100,000 in core shares in order to meet the minimum capital requirement imposed on Guernsey licensed insurers under the Insurance Business (Bailiwick of Guernsey) Law, 2002 (the “Insurance Law”).
-Because a PCC is a single company, it is not necessary for each cell to be capitalised to this level too.
+Conversely, an insurance company carrying on general business other than retail general business which is structured as a PCC would usually issue at least £100,000 in core shares in order to meet the minimum capital requirement imposed on Guernsey licensed insurers under the Insurance Business (Bailiwick of Guernsey) Law, 2002 (the “Insurance Law”).
+Because a PCC is a single company, it is not necessary for each cell to be capitalised to this level too (save for PCCs providing retail general insurance).
 Notably, each incorporated cell of an ICC must be separately capitalised.

 Availability of PCCs